-Medicare Advantage Prescription Drug Plans
+Medicare Advantage (Part C) Plans & stand-alone Medicare Prescription Drug (Part D) Plans

 The Medication Therapy Management (MTM) program reviews the medicines you take to make sure that they’re safe, work well and fit your lifestyle.
 This program is offered at no additional cost to eligible members.
 This service is not considered a benefit.

 The goal is to help you get the best results from your medicines, at the lowest possible price.
-The MTM program is the right choice if you need answers to questions below
+The MTM program is the right choice if you need answers to questions below.

 - Why am I taking these medicines?